xswitch/battleship/readme.md

 >> Split up image into as many parts as ships length
 >>> Assign each part to each cell in turn
 >>> When rotating ship, rotate images as well

-Either save style when hovering or reuse borderCreation when creating the valid and invalid borders